loodwigx/ltgc-demo/README.md

 ### Input an address
 The same form is used to edit or create an address.
 In these cases, form validation will indicate what is required and where errors may exist.
 The Name, Address, City, State, and Zip are required.
-Additionally, it is required that the zip be located within the city and state.
-If the zip is provided but the city is empty, the city will be populated with the appropriate zip (if only one city is provided by USPS).
+If the zip is provided but the city is empty, the city will be populated with the appropriate zip.

+If an inadequate amount of information is provided to usps (such as a partial address), the server will respond with a 400.
+This is treated as normal, and the app will simply "stop trying to help" so long as the data from the server continues to be a 400.
+Bear in mind that the conditions for help are either

-TODO auto-lookup zip code for city / state
+ - There is a zip code but there is no city

-TODO auto-lookup city / state

-TODO validate bad zip code
+ - There is an address and city

+In the latter case, if the address and city are valid, but the zip is invalid (according to USPS), the zip code will be corrected to what USPS says it should be automatically.

+#### Fun Gotcha

+Apparently USPS doesn't like the pound / hashtag in the address (123 Fake St. #Y).
+This is considered malformed XML.
+This code handles the exception by just assuming it's inconclusive, and therefore returns a 400 and does nothing.

 ### Other uses
+TODO refactor edit to be smaller

 TODO unit tests?

 TODO offline support

-TODO refactor edit to be smaller
+TODO look into that hashtag USPS issue

 TODO moar animation?